Internal error evaluating template rule (IndexOutOfBoundsException)

 Copying the LocalParam is tricky because we need to rebind all local variable references to it, throughout the template body.
 We can only do this once the whole template body has been copied.
 It's also complicated by the fact that the LocalParamSetter is used not only for initialization of template parameters, but also for the initialization of xsl:iterate parameters.

-#5 Updated by Michael Kay almost 2 years ago
+#5 Updated by Michael Kay about 2 years ago

 - Fix Committed on Branch 9.7 added